jtrull101/alz-detection-spring-boot/README.md

 ## Description
 <p>
   This Spring Boot server is primarily designed for diagnosing Alzheimer's Disease (AD) using synthetic or fictitious MRI images.
-Serving as a launching pad for future full-stack endeavors that integrate machine learning, this project encapsulatd a total 6 weekdays, averaging 9 hours of work per day.
-While certaintly limited to just fictious images, this project provides a valuable foundation for learning, research, and innovation in the fields of Full Stack Java development and Machine Learning with Python integration.
+Serving as a launching pad for future full-stack endeavors that integrate machine learning, this project encapsulated a total 6 weekdays, averaging 9 hours of work per day.
+While certainly limited to just fictitious images, this project provides a valuable foundation for learning, research, and innovation in the fields of Full Stack Java development and Machine Learning with Python integration.
 </p>